-- Aims of the course The aims of the course are to provide skill in -finishing the orthodontic cases -evaluation the treatment effect and presentation of the complete cases -preparation of document required for referred cases - Attainment targets (Learning outcome) After complete this course the participant will competent to -undertake orthodontic treatment to the final stage -evaluate treatment effects on different malocclusions -prepare well document records for referred cases -perform case presentations and discussion - 3.
-Course description and timetable Clinical training for competent to provide final stage of treatment for complete case or referred case, preparation well-document records and evaluation for both complete cases as well as referred cases.
+- Aims of the course The aims of the course are to provide skill in -finishing the orthodontic cases -evaluation the treatment effect and presentation of the complete cases -preparation of document required for referred cases - Attainment targets (Learning outcome) After completing this course, the participant will be competent to -undertake orthodontic treatment to the final stage -evaluate treatment effects on different malocclusions -prepare well document records for referred cases -perform case presentations and discussion - 3.
+Course description and timetable

+Clinical training for competent to provide final stage of treatment for complete case or referred case, preparation well-document records and evaluation for both complete cases as well as referred cases.
+Clinical orthodontic practice in a multidisciplinary treatment approach to complex cases such as patients with craniofacial deficiencies, cleft lips/cleft palate, and obstructive sleep apnea (OSA).
+Treatment with alternative appliances such as self-ligating brackets and clear aligners.